 4. Texas Student Loan Repayment Assistance Program

 This program offers its recipients up to $400 per month (an annual maximum of $4,800) for up to 10 years.

-You can see what your college or university has to offer by either going to their website and searching via your school or department, or by contacting your school directly.
+Check what your college or university has to offer by either going to their website and searching via your school or department, or by contacting your school directly.
 If you come up short-handed this year, look again in the future.
 Your school’s offerings can change on a yearly basis.

 - Institutional grants and scholarships